Kingdom of Egypt: Dissolution

 On 23 July 1952, the Free Officers Movement, led by Mohamed Naguib and Gamal Abdel Nasser, toppled King Farouk in a coup d'état that began the Egyptian Revolution of 1952.
-On 26 July, Farouk abdicated in favour of his seven-month-old son, Ahmed Fuad, who began King Fuad II.
-At 6pm the same day, the now former King departed Egypt on the royal yacht, along with other members of the Royal Family, including the new infant King.
+On 26 July, Farouk abdicated in favour of his seven-month-old son, Ahmed Fuad, who became King Fuad II.
+At 6pm the same day, the now former king departed Egypt on the royal yacht, along with other members of the royal family, including the new infant king.
 Following precedent for a sovereign under the age of majority, a Regency Council was formed, led by Prince Muhammad Abdel Moneim.
 The Regency Council, however, held only nominal authority, as real power lay with the Revolutionary Command Council, led by Naguib and Nasser.

 Popular expectations for immediate reforms led to the workers' riots in Kafr Dawar on 12 August 1952, which resulted in two death sentences.
 Following a brief experiment with civilian rule, the Free Officers abolished the monarchy, and declared Egypt a republic on 18 June 1953, abrogating the constitution of 1923.
 In addition to serving as head of the Revolutionary Command Council, and Prime Minister, Naguib was proclaimed as Egypt's first President, while Nasser was appointed as Deputy Prime Minister.

 Demographics

-Ethnic Egyptians made up majority of the population in Egypt.
-However, thousands of: Greeks, Jews, Italians, Maltese, Armenians and Syro-Lebanese were present in Egypt.
+Ethnic Egyptians made up the majority of the population in Egypt.
+However, thousands of Greeks, Jews, Italians, Maltese, Armenians and Syro-Lebanese were present in Egypt.
 These communities were known as the Mutamassirun (Egyptianized).
-Despite the fact these communities were foreigners, they took a major part in Egyptian society and were considered to be homogenous groups by Egyptian nationalists. the Mutammassirun community had most of its members leaving Egypt in the 1950s.
-After the Suez Crisis of 1956, populations that carried British or French nationality were expelled and were only allowed to take one suitcase with them and a 20-pound note.
+Despite the fact these communities were foreigners, they were integrated into Egyptian society and were considered to be homogenous groups by Egyptian nationalists.
+The Mutammassirun community had most of its members leaving Egypt in the 1950s.
+After the Suez Crisis of 1956, more than 12,000 of 18,000 people who carried British or French nationality were expelled and were only allowed to take one suitcase with them and a small sum of cash.